Sporthotel Pontresina: Modern times (1972-date)

 In 1972 the Cantonal Bank cut residual commercial ties with the Sporthotel which was sold to the Pontresina municipality.
 Restoration work continued, focusing in 1973 on a major reconstruction of the north wing.
 At the end of the 1973 summer season the directorship of Roman und Marlies Thöndury came to an end, after more than a quarter century.
 Their successors, Ralph und Monika Schweizer, remained in post between 1973 and 1980.
-During this period, in 1974, the Swiss Hoteliers Association selected the Sporthotel Pontresina as its first "training hotel" ("Schulungshotel").
+During this period, in 1974, HotellerieSuisse selected the Sporthotel Pontresina as its first "training hotel" ("Schulungshotel").
 This means that twice each year, always during the spring and autumn off-peak season, the hotel is used for five week blocks of study during which aspiring hotel professionals receive a combination of theoretical and hands-on training, based on rules set down by the Swiss Ministry for Economics (Staatssekretariat für Wirtschaft / Secrétariat d’Etat à l’économie / SECO), applying real-life conditions, managed by the trainees themselves.
 The original driving force behind the initiative was the Graubünden branch of the Swiss Hoteliers Association, but the idea has taken hold and today the Sporthotel Pontresina is one of four hotels in Switzerland used for these off-peak block training courses.
 The others are in Interlaken (BE) and Les Diablerets (VD).